Vertex Cover Reconfiguration and Beyond: Hardness Results

-If $G$ has such a pair $(W, H)$, we form a reconfiguration sequence of length at most $4d + 6t$ as follows: \begin{enumerate} \item{} Add each vertex $y_i$ such that $b_i \in H$.
-The resulting vertex cover size is $|A| + d + t + |H|$. \item{} Remove $d + |H|$ vertices $x_i$ such that $a_i \in W$.
-The resulting vertex cover size is $|A| + t$. \item{} Add each vertex from $V$.
-The resulting vertex cover size is $|A| + d + 2t$. \item{} Remove each vertex from $U$.
-The resulting vertex cover size is $|A| + t$. \item{} Add each vertex removed in phase 2.
-The resulting vertex cover size is $|A| + d + t + |H|$. \item{} Remove each vertex added in phase 1.
-The resulting vertex cover size is $|A| + d + t$. \end{enumerate} The length of the sequence follows from the fact that $|H| \le t$: phases 1 and 6 consist of at most $t$ steps each and phases 2, 3, 4, and 5 of at most $d + t$ steps each.
+If $G$ has such a pair $(W, H)$, we form a reconfiguration sequence of length at most $4d + 6t$ as~follows: \begin{enumerate} \item[(1)] Add each vertex $y_i$ such that $b_i \in H$.
+The resulting vertex cover size is $|A| + d + t + |H|$. \item[(2)] Remove $d + |H|$ vertices $x_i$ such that $a_i \in W$.
+The resulting vertex cover size is $|A| + t$. \item[(3)] Add each vertex from $V$.
+The resulting vertex cover size is $|A| + d + 2t$. \item[(4)] Remove each vertex from $U$.
+The resulting vertex cover size is $|A| + t$. \item[(5)] Add each vertex removed in Phase 2.
+The resulting vertex cover size is $|A| + d + t + |H|$. \item[(6)] Remove each vertex added in Phase 1.
+The resulting vertex cover size is $|A| + d + t$. \end{enumerate}

+The length of the sequence follows from the fact that $|H| \le t$: Phases 1 and 6 consist of at most $t$ steps each and Phases 2, 3, 4 and 5 of at most $d + t$ steps each.
 The fact that each set forms a vertex cover is a consequence of the fact that $N_G(W) = H$.

 For the converse, we observe that before removing any vertex $u_i$, $1 \leq i \leq d + t$, from $U$, we first need to add all $d + t$ vertices from $V$.
-Therefore, if there is a path of length at most $4d + 6t$ from $S$ to $T$, then we can assume without loss of generality that there exists a node $Q$ (i.e. a vertex cover) along this path such that:
+Therefore, if there is a path of length at most $4d + 6t$ from $S$ to $T$, then we can assume without loss of generality that there exists a node $Q$ (i.e., a vertex cover) along this path such that: